zerothworld/CleaningDataCourseProject/CodeBook.md

 of interest.

-Each of the merged X, y and subject data sets has 10299 records, and can be fused together to form a data set with columns identifying the subject, activity and 66 measurement variables.
-Each row of this merged data represents a given signal sampling instance for a given subject and activity.
+Each of the merged X, y and subject data sets has 10299 records, and can be fused together to form a data set with columns identifying the activity, subject and 66 measurement variables.
+Each row of this merged data represents a given signal sampling instance for a given activity and subject.
 But before doing this merge, we first clean up the activity data (the y data) by replacing the activity codes with descriptive names (using the mapping information in the activity_labels.txt files).
-After doing this substitution of descriptive activity names in place of integer codes, we combine the subject, activity and X measurement data (using R function cbind).
+After doing this substitution of descriptive activity names in place of integer codes, we combine the activity, subject and X measurement data (using R function cbind).

 Next, we add a header of column names to the data.
-The first two columns are named "Subject" and "Activity".
+The first two columns are named "Activity" and "Subject".
 For the 66 measurement variables, we apply an automated R routine to derive the names from the appropriate 66 feature names contained in the features.txt file.
 This automated transformation simply removes the "()" string appearing in the feature